matias-vazquez/microcontroladores/Lab04/README.md

 20. Now debug the program by executing the code step-by-step.

 ## Deliverables
+ 1. Upload your MPLAB project with the commented `main.c` to your GitHub repository and add the link to your technical report.

-Turn in a short technical report to document your work.
+ 2. Turn in a short technical report to document your work.
 Include the following:

- - Upload your MPLAB project with the commented `main.c` to your GitHub repository and add the link to your technical report.
+    - Link to your GitHub repository containing your MPLAB project, including source files.
     - Link to a video (2 minutes maximum), where you show and explain the functioning of your project on the Curiosity board.
 You can upload your video to your student drive or YouTube.
     - Image of the BUILD SUCCESSFUL window.
     - Image of each modified register for the portInit() function when you debug the code step by step. __HINT: Put a breakpoint at the first line of the `portInit()` function and open the IO window (Window → Debugging → IO View).__